efelem/telegram_openai_assistant/README.md

 - You have a Telegram account and have created a bot with `@BotFather` to obtain a token.
 - You have an `OpenAI` account to obtain your API keys.

+You also need

+- An open ai assistant id : https://platform.openai.com/assistants
+- An open ai API key : https://platform.openai.com/api-keys
+- A telegram token : use botfather directly from telegram to create your bot and get the telegram token

 ## Installation

 Clone the repository to your local machine: